Exploring the Alphabet of English Idioms: A Journey through ‘W’

 Justifications:

 This is an idiom because it figuratively means to do something so loud or intense that it could revive the dead.
-The phrase uses the "dead" in a non-literal sense to describe the extremity of an action or sound, which cannot be inferred directly from the words themselves.
+The idiom uses the "dead" in a non-literal sense to describe the extremity of an action or sound, which cannot be inferred directly from the words themselves.

 Origin: